Trump Takes Daytona 500 Warmup Lap in Presidential Limousine

 Trump tweeted Sunday morning: “Getting ready to go to the Daytona 500.
 Will be GREAT!”

+Trump left at about 3:40 p.m. and returned to Washington.
+The race was postponed after two lengthy rain delays totaling more than three hours.
+The race will now begin at 4 p.m.
+Monday.

-After his scheduled return Sunday evening to Washington, Trump will embark later this coming week on a Western state swing that will take him to rallies in Phoenix, Las Vegas and Colorado Springs, Colorado.
+After his return Sunday evening to Washington, Trump will embark later this coming week on a Western state swing that will take him to rallies in Phoenix, Las Vegas and Colorado Springs, Colorado.
+His Western trip begins Tuesday in California, where he’ll attend a fundraiser in Beverly Hills.

 The trip is another demonstration of Trump’s willingness to campaign not just in conservative strongholds but in states that lean Democratic, particularly Colorado, where Republican Sen. Cory Gardner faces a tough reelection battle.
 Arizona is expected to be a key swing state in the presidential election with its growing population of Hispanic voters.